The art of photography

 My love of photography comes down to enjoying using good cameras and taking photos with them.
 I tend to mainly shoot JPGs and do very little post processing because don't want to spend any more time than I have to staring at a computer screen processing massive RAW images or trying to make my shots look even better than they were.
 If the photos are really important then I will shoot using a RAW-plus-JPG option.

 If you are a professional photographer you might need all the options you can get by using expensive equipment, shooting RAW and using extensive post processing in order to produce the best possible images - unless you are so famous that you can do anything you want to and get away with it.
-If you are an amateur, possibly with a less expensive camera, you can also do anything you want too, but now and then you will probably need to produce images that people will actually want to look at, especially if they are in the shot, so you may need to learn some of the basic rules of photography and apply some of them now and then.
+If you are an amateur, possibly with a less expensive camera, you can also do anything you want too, but now and then you will probably need to produce images that people will actually want to look at, especially if they are in the shots, so you may need to learn some of the basic rules of photography and apply some of them now and then.

 1) The rule of thirds.

 A rule that can be used when composing a shot.
+Especially a landscape.

 2) To blur or not to blur.